Political Animals: A More-than-Human Approach to Urban Inequalities

 ANIMAPOLIS aims to understand the role of animals in the formation of urban inequalities, asking: How do animals’ interactions with humans and infrastructures co-produce the unequal distribution of risks and resources across urban spaces and populations?
 It focuses on two critical urban domains, security and public health, that are often characterized by stark inequalities, and takes the role of key animals within these domains – dogs and rats, respectively – as a unique analytical entry-point.

-Urban Inequalities and Animals
+Urban Inequalities and Animal Roles

-• Security dogs have been socialized to identify threatening individuals on the basis of classed and raced markers.
+Urban inequalities are not only produced and transformed by people.
+Security dogs have been socialized to identify threatening individuals on the basis of classed and raced markers.
+Rats pose a public health risk and thrive in low-income areas with decaying sanitation infrastructure.

 Urban scholars have recently begun to highlight the importance of infrastructures and technologies in configuring access to essential goods and services.
 While this research has provided key insights into how non-human entities mediate social relations, it has largely overlooked how animals, too, may co-produce inequalities.